 The Public Intellectuals Program (PIP), launched by the National Committee in 2005, is dedicated to nurturing the next generation of China specialists who, in the tradition of earlier China hands, have the interest and potential to venture outside of academia to engage with the public and policy community.

-Program activities for PIP include two Washington, D.C.-based workshops on U.S.-China relations, including government and private sector briefings and media training (click on the drawer to the right to see recent PIP media placements); a workshop in San Francisco designed to expose fellows to China specialists and institutions on the west coast; participation in one of two ten-day study tours to China; and participation in a National Committee-sponsored conference or serving as a scholar-escort for a Committee delegation.
+Program activities for PIP include two Washington, D.C.-based workshops on U.S.-China relations, including government and private sector briefings and media training (see recent PIP media placements in the sidebar to the right); a workshop in San Francisco designed to expose fellows to China specialists and institutions on the west coast; participation in one of two ten-day study tours to China; and participation in a National Committee-sponsored conference or serving as a scholar-escort for a Committee delegation.

 The fourth cohort of PIP is being funded by Carnegie Corporation of New York; the first three cohorts were funded by The Henry Luce Foundation and The Starr Foundation.